(Spoken at a Conference in Delhi on Sept. 21, 1980)

 Suffice it to say that we need not be too enthusiastic and be carried away with the idea that we are anywhere near God or spirituality or religion, in spite of the noises that people make in the name of God Himself – because God is not afraid of noises, and He may not be afraid of even our religions, much less of our spiritualities.
 He has managed to maintain His position secure and will not brook any shaking of His position by the thundering of our voices.
 This is the crux of the position I tried to pose before you so that it is perhaps wisdom on our part to realise our incapacities, if we are really incapacitated.

 Wisdom is the acceptance of a position which is really there, and not the assumption of a different position altogether.
-Thus, if we plumb deeper into the positions that we found ourselves in as a conclusion of the analysis we conducted earlier, we seem to be nowhere near any satisfactory solution to our problems.
+Thus, if we plumb deeper into the positions that we found ourselves in as a conclusion of the analysis we conducted in the previous session, we seem to be nowhere near any satisfactory solution to our problems.

 The notion of God will be accepted to be a simple notion and, therefore, we need not acquiesce in the attribution of any reality or existence to this idea or notion of the existence of God or perfection.
 Accepted.
 But the refusal to accept the presence of any reality or the element of existence in the idea or notion of God is an idea which will not again agree that it also should be identified with a mere idea minus existence.
 This is a very great subtle point that is hidden behind the workings of our minds.